WookiesRpeople2/user-auth-example/README.md

 ```
 in order to see styles take place in real time

-# Thank you for checking ou this projet 😊
+# Thank you for checking out this projet 😊